-The role of the audit committee is undertaken by the full Board, which comprises two Non-Executive Directors and one Executive Director.
+The role of the audit committee is undertaken by the full Board, which presently comprises four Non-Executive Directors (three Non-Executive Directors until the appointment of Philipp Kin on 11 August 2023).

-The Board has charged the Chief Commercial Officer with preparing the annual and half yearly reports.
+The Board has charged the Financial Accountant with preparing the annual and half yearly reports.
 These reports are subsequently audited by the Company's auditors.
-The Chief Commercial Officer also compiles the information and prepares the Company's quarterly financial and operational reports.
+The Financial Accountant also compiles the information and prepares the Company's quarterly financial and operational reports.

-All Company reports are reviewed by the Board before they are finalised and the Directors are given the opportunity to question and consider the information in the reports.
+All Company reports are reviewed by the Board before they are finalised, and the Directors are given the opportunity to question and consider the information in the reports.
+The Board as a whole meets with the auditor to identify and discuss the areas of audit focus, appropriateness of the accounting judgement or choices exercised by management in preparation of the financial statements.

-The Board considers that, given the current size and complexity of the Company's operations and given that only one Director holds an executive position in the Company, establishing a separate audit committee would be inefficient.
-As the Company's become more complex, the Board will reconsider the appropriateness of forming a separate audit committee.
+The Board considers that, given the current size and complexity of the Company's operations, establishing a separate audit committee would be inefficient.
+As the Company becomes more complex, the Board will reconsider the appropriateness of forming a separate audit committee.